Crypto.com Arena: Star Plaza

-Outside the arena at the Star Plaza are statues of famous Los Angeles athletes and broadcasters.
+Outside the arena at the Star Plaza are 13 statues of famous Los Angeles athletes and broadcasters.
 Additionally, the Los Angeles Kings Monument was erected in Star Plaza in 2016.

-An 11th statue, honoring Los Angeles Sparks center Lisa Leslie, is slated to be unveiled in the future.
+The Kobe and Gianna Bryant Memorial Statue was erected in 2024.
+A third statue of Kobe Bryant, honoring his number 24, is planned.
+In November 2024, the Lakers announced plans to honor former player and coach Pat Riley with a statue in Star Plaza in 2025.

 Following is a list of statues on display: